-A. Hardware- and firmware-based protections that secure the endpoint stack and allow visibility (e.g., detect if a BIOS has been compromised and alert IT).
-Equip your organization with technologies that verify identity for every new request for access - with as minimal an impact on

-B. Supply chain protections and integrity controls that secure every step of the PC lifecycle.
+- A. Hardware- and firmware-based protections that secure the endpoint stack and allow visibility (e.g., detect if a BIOS has been compromised and alert IT).
+Equip your organization with technologies that verify identity for every new request for access with as minimal an impact on employee productivity as possible. - B. Supply chain protections and integrity controls that secure every step of the PC lifecycle.
 As we've seen in recent years, supply chain attacks can be devastating.
-For a true Zero Trust architecture, authentication, verification and monitoring starts at the supply chain.
-Work with vendors that 1) employ secure practices and 2) allow you to validate the integrity of your devices, from
+For a true zero trust architecture, authentication, verification and monitoring starts at the supply chain.
+Work with vendors that 1) employ secure practices and 2) allow you to validate the integrity of your devices, from procurement to manufacturing to delivery.

-Position your organization for a successful Zero Trust transformation.
+Position your organization for a successful zero trust transformation.